AnaLinsDev/cash-flow-api/README.md

 A RESTful Web API built with **C# and ASP.NET Core** for managing expenses.

-This project was developed **primarily to understand how to manage database and entities using dependency injection extensions**, while also exploring concepts such as business rules, input validation, exception handling, and global exception filter.
+This project was developed **primarily to understand how to manage database and entities using dependency injection extensions and also generating EXCEL and PDF reports**, while also exploring concepts such as business rules, input validation, exception handling, and global exception filter.

 ## Technologies